tampa personal injury attorney

 The burden of proof is on you as the injured victim.
 An experienced attorney from Hancock Injury Attorneys understands insurance company tactics, gathers evidence, and negotiates aggressively to help you recover fair compensation.
 To schedule a free case consultation, call our office at 813-915-1110 today.

-Jet Skis And Boating Accidents
+Jet Skis and Boating Accidents

 What Should I Do After a Boat Accident in Florida?

 After a boating accident, your priority should be safety and medical care.
-Seek immediate treatment for any injuries, report the accident to authorities if neccessary, and document the scene if possible.
+Seek immediate treatment for any injuries, report the accident to authorities if necessary, and document the scene if possible.
 It’s also important to avoid speaking with an insurance adjuster before consulting an attorney, as your statements could be used against you.

 How Do I Know if I Have a Valid Boat Accident Claim?